“Should Twitter Ban Donald Trump?” is Really a Question About Government Legitimacy

 That’s not a question to brush aside.
 The answer isn’t obvious, especially if you take the position that state violence is okay.
 It’s a question I’ve written and talked about at length here on Libertarianism.org.
 I believe the answer is “No.” No, we can’t meaningfully justify a special exemption from basic morality for state violence.
 No, it’s not okay for agents of government to behave in ways impermissible for the rest of us.
 It’s a deep, and difficult, aspect of thinking about government, and one we ignore at our peril.

-If you genuinely believe Donald Trump’s threats of violence should be treated like any other threats of violence, and that threats of violence are never permissible, then congratulations, you’re an anarchist.
-But if you think it’s not okay for the president to threaten violence on Twitter, but it is okay for him to threaten and carry out violence via diplomatic channels, signed legislation, drone strikes, SWAT teams, ICE agents pounding on doors, business regulations, minimum wage laws, or IRS agents demanding jail time unless we hand over cash for the welfare state, then it’s likely you don’t have a realistic understanding of just what government is, or how its very existence depends on the threat and exercise of violence.
+If you genuinely believe Donald Trump’s threats of violence should be treated like any other threats of violence, and that threats of violence are never—or, at least, very rarely—permissible, then congratulations, you’re a libertarian.
+But if you think it’s not okay for the president to threaten violence on Twitter, but it is okay for him to threaten and carry out violence via diplomatic channels, signed legislation, drone strikes, SWAT teams, or ICE agents pounding on doors, then it’s likely you don’t have a realistic understanding of just what government is, or how its very existence depends on the threat and exercise of violence.